technikka/Abnormelodies_UI/README.md

 <img src="public/screenshots/guidemodal_crop_screenshot.png" title="Screenshot of the guide modal" alt="screenshot of guide modal explaining the music theory related to melody paramters" width="200px">

-## Setup/Installation

-To run this project locally:

-1. Clone this repository
-2. Run `npm install` to install dependencies
-3. Run `npm start` to start the server

 ## Known Issues